 Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be

 Transient stroke symptoms (typically lasting < 1 hour) without evidence of acute cerebral infarction (based on diffusion-weighted MRI) are termed a transient ischemic attack Transient Ischemic Attack (TIA) A transient ischemic attack (TIA) is focal brain ischemia that causes sudden, transient neurologic deficits and is not accompanied by permanent brain infarction (eg, negative results on diffusion-weighted... read more (TIA).

 In the US, stroke is the 5th most common cause of death and the most common cause of neurologic disability in adults.

-Strokes involve the arteries of the brain (see figure Arteries of the brain Overview of Stroke ), either the anterior circulation (branches of the internal carotid artery) or the posterior circulation (branches of the vertebral and basilar arteries).
+Strokes involve the arteries of the brain (see figure ), either the anterior circulation (branches of the internal carotid artery) or the posterior circulation (branches of the vertebral and basilar arteries).

 Arteries of the Brain

-The following are modifiable factors that contribute to increased risk of stroke:
+The following are modifiable risk factors that contribute to increased risk of stroke:

 Lack of physical activity